Jbleezy/BO2-Reimagined/README.md

 #### M8A1
 * Added on Buried
 * Decreased recoil
+* Unupgraded: increased stock ammo from 192 to 256
-* Upgraded: increased clip ammo from 42 to 44
+* Upgraded: decreased clip ammo from 42 to 40
-* Upgraded: increased stock ammo from 336 to 352
+* Upgraded: increased stock ammo from 336 to 400

 #### MTAR
 * Decreased recoil